Babička’s Makovec (Czech Poppy Seed Roll)

 Directions:

-1. In a bowl, combine the Greek yogurt and self-raising flour until you get a loose sticky dough.
+1. In a bowl, combine the Greek yogurt, self-raising flour, and salt (if using) until you get a loose sticky dough.

 2. Turn the dough over on a floured surface and knead by hand until you get a smooth ball of dough (~5mins).
 Add more flour as needed until the dough is no longer sticky.